Vox Media: Not the biggest, but that's OK - Digiday

 The company firmly believes in its distinct verticals approach, and Lindsay Nelson, chief marketing officer at Vox Media, said it’s taken time for the company to build an operation that supports their growth.
 But she said she sees the company well positioned, now that advertisers are emphasizing engagement and quality as much as scale.
 She said Vox Media was beating the market “pretty significantly” and that she expected Concert and Vox Creative, the company’s branded-content arm, to each show triple-digit growth this year.

-“It’s taken time us a bit of time to operationalize around what it means to be a company that plays in eight different categories,” she said.
-“But the maturity in that has taken us to a place where we can really turn off the faucet.”
+“It’s taken us a bit of time to operationalize around what it means to be a company that plays in eight different categories,” she said.
+“But the maturity in that has taken us to a place where we can really turn on the faucet.”